Skip to main content

 Sometimes “there are no lyrics yet for the verse but there’s enough to really start to build the track around it and paint the picture,” says Mark Ronson is his BBC Maestro course on music production.

 There is never-ending debate about whether the lyrics of a song are more important than the melody or vice versa.
-Gary Barlow says in his BBC Maestro Songwriting course, “I had melodic ideas first.
+Gary Barlow says in his BBC Maestro songwriting course, “I had melodic ideas first.
 The lyrics happened later.
 And they came less naturally to me than the music”.
 If you have an inkling to write a love song, you may feel an urge to write lyrics first, then to activate your lyrics with a melody.
 Or you may have a beat or rhythm filling your head and you just need to find the words to bring it to life.
 If this is the case, you can build your lyrics around the melody you’ve created.

 When it comes to writing lyrics, it’s best to write straight from the heart.
 “In the songwriting process, I always find it’s great to just go with the flow,” says music producer Mark Ronson in his online music production course.
 What do you want to say?
 Is it different to what’s already been written and sung about before?
 If it’s not, how can it be?
 You can try writing in a stream of consciousness, or you may prefer a more formulaic approach, choosing to follow a song structure.